-Rajasthan: Mayawati issues whip to six party MLAs who merged with Congress ahead of trust vote
+Rajasthan: Ahead of trust vote, Mayawati issues whip to six party MLAs who merged with Congress

 Meanwhile, the Bharatiya Janata Party on Thursday announced that it would move a no-confidence motion against the Congress government in the session.
 Soon after, the ruling Congress said it would too go for a trust vote to prove its majority in the House.
 According to the rules, if the chief minister moves a confidence motion, it will supersede the no-confidence motion moved by any other member.

-Chief Minister Gehlot has been demanding a trust vote in the Assembly ever since the political crisis in the state erupted, claiming the support of 102 MLAs.
-This included the Independents, in the 200-member Assembly.
+Chief Minister Gehlot has been demanding a trust vote in the Assembly ever since the political crisis in the state erupted early in July, and has claimed the support of 102 MLAs.
+This includes the Independents, in the 200-member Assembly.
 Without the BSP MLAs, the numbers would have dropped to 96.
 But with the return of Pilot, whose rebellion had briefly endangered the Congress government, Gehlot has the support of 125 MLAs.
 The BJP has 72 MLAs.